9 Common Parlor Palm Problems (And How to Fix Them)

 • Spider mites.
 Spider mites are actual spiders that are red, brown, and small.
 They are difficult to see.
 However, you may notice the reddish webbing on the underside of the leaves or anywhere on the plant.

-When it comes to treating your parlor palm for insect infestation, you can wipe down your plant with a cloth with mild soap.
+When treating your parlor palm for insect infestation, you can wipe down your plant with a cloth with mild soap.

-After you have removed as many bugs as you can, you can spray your parlor palm with an organic insecticide to ensure you have killed the insects and gotten rid of the infestation.
+After removing as many bugs as possible, you can spray your parlor palm with an organic insecticide to ensure you have killed the insects and gotten rid of the infestation.

 How to Prevent Future Issues